freakwolfdev/vite-react-tailwind4-template/README.md

 ## 🛡️ Pre-Commit Hooks

-This project includes **pre-commit hooks** that automatically run before every commit to ensure code quality:
+This project uses **Lefthook** for fast and efficient git hooks that automatically run before every commit to ensure code quality:

 ### What Gets Checked